interbit/interbit/docs/gitbook/reference/interbit/createChains.md

   <p><span></span>TODO</p>
   <p>
     This function signature and name is set to change in a future release.
-It will be renamed to `createChains` and its location will be moved into options.
+It will be renamed to <code>createChains</code> and its location will be moved into options.
 Other changes may occur.
   </p>
 </div>